oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

    $ zip -r /tmp/mii-sample/model-images/model-in-image__WLS-AI-v1/archive.zip wlsdeploy
    ```
    The `rm -f` command is included in case there's an
-   old version of the archive ZIP from a
+   old version of the archive ZIP file from a
    previous run of this sample.

 1. Create a temporary directory for staging the auxiliary image's files and `cd` to this directory: